sharetheloveio/sharethelove.io/picture-elements/temperature-glance.md

----
-description: A picture elements card that is faking the look of a picture glance, but with visible temperatures
----

 # Temperature glance

+_A picture elements card that is faking the look of a picture glance, but with visible temperatures._

 ![](../.gitbook/assets/glance_fake_temp.png)